Long-lost remains of Everest climber found after 100 years of mystery

 This raises the possibility of their success in conquering Everest.
 The climbing community generally says it is possible, but not probable, that Irvine and Mallory reached the top.

-For now, that secret remains between the two men and Everest herself, but Irvine’s remains could shed new light on the events of June 8.
+For now, that secret remains between the two men and Everest herself, but Irvine’s remains could shed new light on the events.

-In September, several days before they came upon the boot, Chin revealed the team was descending the Central Rongbuk Glacier when they found a different artifact that piqued their curiosity.
+In September, several days before they came upon the boot, Chin revealed the team was descending the Central Rongbuk Glacier when they found an artefact that piqued their curiosity.
 “We discovered an oxygen bottle marked with a date on it that said 1933,” he said.

 Chin suspected that Irvine’s remains could be close.
 “Sandy could potentially be a few hundred yards up the glacier from here toward the mountain,” he told National Geographic.